Elite (video game): Versions

 The first version of the game was released for the BBC Micro, model B on tape and disk and "about a month or two later" the Acorn Electron tape version was released.
-The Electron's limitations meant several game features were cut including Thargoids and suns.
+The Electron's limitations meant the game was in black and white only, and several game features were cut including Thargoids and suns.
 Neither the BBC nor the Electron tape versions featured missions.
 Additionally, the original tape version for the Electron contained a bug that stopped Galactic Hyperspace from working.
 Acorn provided a mail-in tape-replacement service to upgrade to v1.1 (marked as such on the tape label) that fixed this bug.

+A version for the BBC Micro with the 6502 Second Processor was announced by Acornsoft on 25 July 1985, this new version added several extras over the standard BBC version, including 18 ships in the player environment (up from 10), no loading from disc when leaving/arriving at a space station, the ability to save screenshots and print screens to an Epson compatible printer.
+It also boasted over double the frame rate and a MODE1/MODE2 split screen vs. MODE4/MODE5 giving a full colour game for the first time.

 The great commercial success of the BBC Micro version prompted a bidding war for the rights to publish Elite in other formats, which British Telecom's software arm, Telecomsoft, eventually won.

 Contemporary versions for home computers based on the 6502 microprocessor were ported by either Bell or Bell and Braben.
 The Commodore 64 conversion introduced Trumbles (creatures based on the tribbles in Star Trek: The Original Series).
 When the docking computer is activated in the Commodore 64 version and some other versions, a musical rendition of "The Blue Danube" Waltz is played, as a nod to a space docking sequence in Stanley Kubrick's 1968 film 2001: A Space Odyssey.

 The ZX Spectrum version, programmed by "Torus" included a supernova mission not found in the original.

 The Amstrad CPC conversion has fewer ships than other platforms, lacking the Anaconda and Transport, along with some minor differences in missions and titles.
 Ricardo Pinto, the programmer for the Amstrad version, explained that his team was given a 6502 hex dump by Braben and Bell, which did not help development: "In the end we wrote our version by playing Elite on a [BBC Micro] and making ours look the same."
 This version included the "supernova rescue" and "cloaking device" missions, and refinements to the launch tube and jump drive animations.

 According to the lead programmer of the 16 bit Amiga/Atari ST and the MSX conversions Rob Nicholson, he did not have access to the source code because of contractual issues and had to write them "blind".
 All he had were the ship shapes and the procedural generation code for the galaxies.